SeyedAmirHs00/pages-from-figma/README.md

 # Build web from design

-In this repo we build several pages from designs in [figma](figma.com)
+In this repo we will build several pages from designs in [figma](figma.com)